Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Discussion and Implications

+\paragraph{Consolidated Ground Truth} We verified the ground truth of the benchmarks whenever possible.
+Given that some benchmark sizes were expressed using the number of chain blocks or files, we further investigated and reported their size in terms of the number of SCs they contain.
 New methods and approaches for creating reliable benchmarks have been proposed in the literature.
 Some of these involve injecting vulnerabilities into smart contracts in a controlled manner using pattern-based or mutation-based techniques.
 SolidiFi~\cite{solidifi}, MuSe~\citeA{iuliano2025automated}, and SCAnoGenerator~\cite{scanogenerator} are three tools specifically designed to evaluate the effectiveness of static analysis tools for Solidity smart contracts by systematically injecting known vulnerabilities into the contract code.
 SolidiFi introduces seven predefined vulnerability patterns in source code, while MuSe uses pattern-based mutation operators to inject six types of vulnerability into real-world smart contracts.
 SCAnoGenerator facilitates automatic anomaly injection by analyzing the control and data flow of Ethereum smart contracts.
 Given the limited diversity and size of existing benchmarks, automated solutions for benchmark generation are essential to support a comprehensive and scalable tool evaluation.